 - Protect comfort: Clinics can add chilled air cooling such as the Cryo 6 and use proper safety goggles.

-- Safety culture: We support governance with free device training and access to our Laser Protection Adviser.
+- Safety culture: We also support governance with free device training and access to our Laser Protection Adviser.

 07. One last check